XMTei/GifViewer/README.md

 - C#,Javascript

 ## Setup a Web Server
-- Azure App Service windows server is used to test this project.
+- Azure App Service windows server is used to test this project.[here](http://gifviewer.azurewebsites.net/) is the web page.
 - I believe Linux + ASP.NET core can be used, but need to test.

 ## Use of browsers